raphaelantoniocampos/fast_install/README.md

 ## Features

 - **Automatic Dependency Management**:
-  - Checks for and installs `Chocolatey` if it are not already installed.
+  - Checks for and installs `Chocolatey` if it is not already installed.
 - **Program Installation**:
   - Provides a menu to select programs for installation via Chocolatey.
   - Support for installing multiple applications at once.